jamulussoftware/jamulus/src/res/homepage/manual.md

 ![Central server address](centralserveraddress.png)

 The central server address is the IP address or URL of the central server at which the server list of the connection dialog is managed.
-If the Default check box is checked, the default central server address is shown read-only.
+With the central server address type either the local region can be selected of the default central servers or a manual address can be specified.

 ### Current connection status parameter